Khovanov homology via 1-tangle diagrams in the annulus: Abstract

 \section{Abstract}

-We show that the reduced Khovanov homology of a link $L$ in $S^3$ can be expressed as the homology of a chain complex constructed from a description of $L$ as the closure of a 1-tangle diagram in the annulus.
-The chain complex is constructed using a resolution of the 1-tangle diagram into planar tangles in a manner analogous to ordinary reduced Khovanov homology, but with some novel features.
-In particular, unlike for ordinary Khovanov homology, terms appear in the differential that are products of linear maps corresponding to pairs of saddles obtained from the resolution.
-We also use the chain complex to construct a spectral sequence that converges to reduced Khovanov homology.
+We show that the reduced Khovanov homology of an oriented link $L$ in $S^3$ can be expressed as the homology of a chain complex constructed from a description of $L$ as the closure of a 1-tangle diagram $T$ in the annulus.
+Our chain complex is constructed using a cube of resolutions of $T$ in a manner similar to ordinary Khovanov homology, but it is typically smaller than the ordinary Khovanov chain complex and has several unusual features, such as \emph{long differentials} corresponding to pairs of successive saddles in the cube of resolutions.
+Our chain complex carries a natural filtration, which we use to construct a spectral sequence that converges to reduced Khovanov homology.
+Our results are part of a larger program to construct an analog of Khovanov homology for links in lens spaces by generalizing a symplectic interpretation of Khovanov homology due to Hedden, Herald, Hogancamp, and Kirk, and our chain complex was predicted by this program for the case when the lens space is $S^3$.